-2) The coding header: A coded packet is created by forming a random linear combination of a subset of the packets in the coding buffer.
+2) The Coding Header: A coded packet is created by forming a random linear combination of a subset of the packets in the coding buffer.
 The coding operations are done over a field of size 256 in our implementation.
 In this case, a field symbol corresponds to one byte.
 The header of a coded packet should contain information that the receiver can use to identify what is the linear combination corresponding to the packet.
 We now discuss the header structure in more detail.

-We assume that the network coding header has the structure shown in Figure 8.
+We assume that the network coding header has the structure shown in Fig. 8.
 The typical sizes (in bytes) of the various fields are written above them.
-The meaning of the various fields are described next:
+The meaning of the various fields are described next.

-- Source and destination port: The port information is needed for the receiver to identify the coded packet's session.
+• Source and destination port: The port information is needed for the receiver to identify the coded packet's session.
 It must not be included in the coding operation.
-It is taken out of the TCP header and included in the network coding header. - Base: The TCP byte sequence number of the first byte that has not been ACKed.
-The field is used by intermediate nodes or the decoder to decide which packets can be safely dropped from their buffers without affecting reliability.
+It is taken out of the TCP header and included in the network coding header.